 - significantly reduce delays to smart meter installation timeframes, to help customers get access to new technology and innovative tariffs

 - strengthen protections for hardship customers by setting guidelines to require hardship policies to be consistent and comparable, making the process easier for consumers and more transparent for regulators

 - enable customers to provide self meter reads instead of estimated meter reads, to improve the accuracy of bills and reduce bill shock

-If you have any questions or concerns about energy-related consumer protections you can contact the department responsible for energy in your state or territory, or your local energy ombudsman.
+If you have any questions or concerns about energy-related consumer protections you can contact the:

 Energy ombudsman state and territory schemes (AER) Australian Government